cliffchristianson/screenshot/README.md

 This small program automates taking a screenshot of a webpage and extracting text from regions of the screenshot.

-Useful for parsing text from camera streams, tracking website errors, and other nifty uses.

 Javascript client with node/express backend

-Tesseract does the OCR and sharp generates the regions of interests from the screenshot
+Tesseract does the OCR and sharp generates the regions of interest from the screenshot

 html2canvas gets the screenshot from the DOM